Other Items Related to Form 990-T

 Form 5498-ESA, Coverdell ESA Contribution Information

-File Form 5498-ESA for each person for whom you maintained any Coverdell education savings account (ESA).
+File this form for each person for whom you maintained any Coverdell education savings account (ESA).

 Form 5500-EZ, Annual Return of One-Participant (Owners and Their Spouses) Retirement Plan